OfficeDev/teams-toolkit/templates/csharp/copilot-plugin-from-scratch/GettingStarted.md

 4. Press F5, or select the `Debug > Start Debugging` menu in Visual Studio
 5. To trigger the Message Extension, you can click the `+` under compose message area to find your message extension.
 ## Learn more
+   > Note: Please make sure to switch to New Teams when Teams web client has launched

 - [Extend Teams platform with APIs](https://aka.ms/teamsfx-api-plugin)